lbrenman/Fusion-Okta-DCR-for-Engage/README.md

 Note that with Okta, the client credentials OAuth flow is not supported from browsers so you will need to retrieve your client_id and client_secret from the Engage credential and use it in Curl or Postman.

 You can use the Authorization Code flow (with PKCE) from Engage in the browser.

+As such, you will need to request different credentials for machine-to-machine use of the API (client credentials flow) and browser use of the API (Authorization Code flow with PKCE).

 Instructions [here](https://github.com/lbrenman/Fusion-Keycloak-DCR-for-Engage) are for Keycloak but may be useful until these docs are complete